pran-7-5/eco_style/README.md

 So many things not to do, so what shoud we do = decision making, learn, observe, and art, culture(sports, dance, music, movies) , exploration, tourism thats where you should focus on.

+Automatic deletion of data = google, Microsoft, meta ...
+Free up data centers...1 backup in data center another should be peer to peer distributed

+Be careful that even small things can cause lot of pollution

+Metal cement petroleum and transportation

+Anything linked to this creates pollution

+Because these are obtained through mining.